-Brussels: Belgian authorities have prevented several attacks by jihadist fighters returning home from Syria and by sympathisers with the Islamic State extremist group, a report said Saturday.
+Brussels: The Belgian authorities have prevented several attacks by jihadist fighters returning home from Syria and by sympathisers with the Islamic State extremist group, a report said on Saturday.

 The suspect in that case, Frenchman Medhi Nemmouche, spent more than a year fighting with Islamist extremists in Syria and is now being held in Belgium on charges of "murder in a terrorist context".

-"Our starting point is that among them, between one and nine aim to carry out an attack," a source said.
+"Our starting point is that among them, one out of nine aim to carry out an attack," a source said.
 "That is a conservative estimate, if you also take into account the people who help them."